 Change of circumstances that affect your child support

-It is important you tell us if your circumstances change as soon as possible to make sure your details and child support are accurate.
+It is important you tell us as soon as possible if your circumstances change to make sure your details and child support assessment are accurate.

 Changes you need to tell us about include: